marko-airisto/TicketGuru/documentation/API/user/get.md

-# Show Accessible Events
+# Show Accessible Users

-Show all Events the active User can access and with what permission level.
+Show all Users the active User can access and with what permission level.

-**URL** : `/api/events/`
+**URL** : `/api/users/`

 **Method** : `GET`